-While insomnia may be more common than hypersomnia, research cited by Scientific American suggests that the two go hand in hand, here’s why: disturbed sleep is incredibly distressing.
+While insomnia may be more common than hypersomnia, research cited by Scientific American suggests that the two go hand-in-hand, and here’s why: disturbed sleep is incredibly distressing.
 While this is probably a pretty unsurprising statement, let’s look closer at how this all fits together.

 For someone with depression, missing a few hours of sleep can feel like a major defeat, especially when you are doing everything you can to fix the problem.

-To further complicate matters, those who experience conditions such as narcolepsy, sleep apnea, restless leg syndrome, or other disorders associated with rest are at a higher risk for MDD.
-According to the National Sleep Foundation, those with insomnia are ten times as likely to have MDD, those with sleep apnea are five times as likely to experience it, and about 40 percent of those with restless leg syndrome indicated the presence of symptoms resembling depression.
+To further complicate matters, according to the American Psychological Association, those who experience conditions such as narcolepsy, sleep apnea, restless leg syndrome, or other disorders associated with rest are at a higher risk for MDD.
+Their research says people with insomnia are ten times as likely to have MDD, those with sleep apnea are five times as likely to experience it, and about 40 percent of those with restless leg syndrome indicated the presence of symptoms resembling depression.

-In most cases, the answer is yes.
+In most cases, sleep deprivation can make things worse.
 Referencing a study on the effects of sleep deprivation on adult twins, Dr. Safwan Badr, the President of the American Academy of Sleep Medicine, clearly states the importance of adequate rest.

-Sleep deprivation can put one at risk for if not cause depression, according to a study conducted on adolescents at the University of Texas in Houston.
-However, the results can depend on the current issues a patient is experiencing.
+Sleep deprivation can put one at risk for if not cause depression, according to a study conducted on adolescents at the University of Texas Health Science Center at Houston.
+However, the results can depend on the current issues a person is experiencing.

-For example, in cases where depressed patients are experiencing hypersomnia, sleep deprivation could mean leveling out an irregular schedule, and for those who are already depressed with insomnia, sleep deprivation is the norm.
+For example, in cases where depressed people are experiencing hypersomnia, sleep deprivation could mean leveling out an irregular schedule, and for those who are already depressed with insomnia, sleep deprivation is the norm.

 In terms of alleviating depressive symptoms, the key is to rest for a normal amount of time, which isn’t always easy.
-The National Sleep Foundation recommends resting at least 7 to 9 hours per night.
+Sleep experts recommend resting at least 7 to 9 hours per night.

 The limbic system is the part of the brain where powerful emotions, arousal, and memory are triggered.
 It is also responsible for classifying experiences as either negative or positive.
 When this function cannot properly respond to experiences, you may find yourself looking at your life and experiences through a distorted negative lens.

-Additionally, according to Harvard Medical School, REM sleep, or the periods when we dream, contribute to improved emotional health.
-When we consistently shorten the time we can dream or process emotions, our brain struggles to regulate the production of happy hormones like dopamine, meaning we often end up feeling more stressed or upset…
+Additionally, according to Harvard Medical School, REM sleep, or the periods when we dream, contributes to improved emotional health.
+When we consistently shorten the time we can dream or process emotions, our brain struggles to regulate the production of happy hormones like dopamine, meaning we often end up feeling more stressed or upset.

 A study conducted by the Journal of Consulting and Clinical Psychology suggests that those who make rapid improvements early in CBT tend to be less depressed at the end of treatment and maintain their results for longer.

-This common method of treating depression is also in the realm of talk-therapy and focuses on helping patients identify coping mechanisms.
+This common method of treating depression is also in the realm of talk therapy, or counseling, and focuses on helping patients identify coping mechanisms.
 It also is useful in creating a safe space for patients to discuss their problems and find healthy ways to manage them.
 Talk therapy does not always center on finding a solution or getting rid of a problem, but rather on increasing one’s arsenal of abilities that can be used to help them get through a difficult time or situation.